sjara/phonotaxis/docs/state_matrix_guide.md

 - Automatically created when initializing StateMatrix
 - Serves as a waiting state between trials
 - All events self-transition (stay in END)
+- **All outputs are turned OFF** to ensure a clean state between trials
 - Typically reached at the end of each trial
 - The controller uses forced transitions to move from END to state 1 to start trials